naddison36/tx2uml/README.md

   -cf, --configFile <value>     name of the json configuration file that can override contract details like name and ABI (default: "tx.config.json")
   -af, --abiFile <value>        name of the json abi file that can override contract details like ABI (default: "tx.abi.json")
   -m, --memory <gigabytes>      max Java memory of PlantUML process in gigabytes.
 Java default is 1/4 of physical memory.
 Large txs in png format will need up to 12g. svg format is much better for large transactions.
-  -v, --verbose                 run with debugging statements (default: false) -V, --version                 output the version number -h, --help                    display help for command
+  -hf, --hideFooter             Hides the boxes at the bottom of the contract lifelines. (default: false) -v, --verbose                 run with debugging statements (default: false) -V, --version                 output the version number -h, --help                    display help for command